foundry-vtt-community/wiki.js/development/guides/creating-custom-dialog-windows.md

 This article aims to walk through the process of creating a custom dialog window from scratch.
 This guide is geared towards beginners but can be applied to more complex module development as well.
 # The Dialog Class
-The [`Dialog`](https://foundryvtt.com/api/Dialog.html) class is an extension of the `Application` class.
+The [`Dialog`](https://foundryvtt.com/api/Dialog.html) class is an extension of the [`Application`](https://foundryvtt.com/api/Application.html) class.
 For our purposes, this just means that the foundation of a dialog window is the same as most of the other windows/UI elements you are already familiar with.

 `Dialog` instances are intended for basic interfacing.
-For more complex data handling, consider using [FormApplication](/en/development/guides/understanding-form-applications).
+For more complex data handling, consider using [`FormApplication`](/en/development/guides/understanding-form-applications).

 A custom dialog window is comprised of the following elements:
 * **Title:** What appears in the dialog header.